johntbush/nakamura/README.md

-This is the master branch of Nakamura maintained by the Sakai Foundation.
+This is the master branch of Nakamura maintained by rSmart.

 This is the Sling-based Sakai OAE kernel that uses OSGi.